Balamaloth/FUTURE-GADGET-EXPO-2025/README.md

 Gives detailed information about the purpose and goals of the event.

-Explains the theme and technological innovation focus for 2025.
+Explains the theme and technological innovation focus for 2025. <br>
 📸 Preview
 <img width="1755" height="4289" alt="image" src="https://github.com/user-attachments/assets/622181b8-0adf-4821-87a8-011926b584b7" />